neungkl/parrots-score-calculation/README.md

 - The size of input data set provide
 - Ratio calculation supported
-- Reporting for for scoring in each task
+- Reporting for scoring in each subtask
 - Overall summarize the score

 ## Usage